 The spacing (

 Spacing) specifies what spaces or line breaks are inserted between the specified children of the block.
 The spacing object specifies the minimum and maximum number of spaces that must be placed between the specified child blocks, the minimum number of line breaks to put there, and whether the existing line breaks and blank lines should be preserved.
-The formatting model can also specify that the spacing between the specified blocks may not be modified by the formatter.
+The formatting model can also specify that the formatter may not modify the spacing between the specified blocks.

 The wrap (